Wilhelmshaven–Oldenburg railway

-The Oldenburg–Wilhelmshaven line (VzG 1522) is currently duplicated with the exception of two sections, Varel–Jaderberg and Hahn–Rastede, and is designed for a top speed of 120 km/h.

 History

 The track was a joint project of the Grand Duchy of Oldenburg State Railways and the Prussian state railways and was built together with the Oldenburg–Bremen line.
 It linked the Prussian naval base in Wilhelmshaven (then called Heppens) and opened up the north of the Grand Duchy.
 It was officially opened on 18 July 1867, but scheduled services started on 3 September 1867.

 The responsibility for the route was taken over in 1920 by the Reichsbahndirektion (Deutsche Reichsbahn railway division) of Oldenburg on 1 April 1920 when the Oldenburg State Railways were absorbed into Deutsche Reichsbahn.